uberto/quarkus-quickstarts/kotlin-rest-http4k/README.md

 TODO:
- * static page from file for native
  * error page
- * tests
+ * more tests
  * persistence

 to start in dev mode with hotreplacement:

 mvn quarkus:dev

+to debug in dev mode (attach the process on port 5005)

+mvn quarkus:dev -Ddebug

 to start it without hotreplacement: